HRIS Systems in 2025: A Comprehensive Guide

 Security requirements

 Since HRIS platforms store sensitive employee data, security should be a top priority.
-Look for systems with strong encryption, multi-factor authentication, and compliance with industry regulations like GDPR and SOC 2.
+Look for systems with strong encryption, multi-factor authentication, and compliance with industry regulations like GDPR and SOC 2, as non-compliance can lead to significant penalties, with GDPR violations resulting in fines of up to €20 million.

 Mobile accessibility